ColorlibHQ/fashe-companion/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-DataRC Companion is a companion plugin for DataRC WordPress theme by Colorlib.com.
+Fashe Companion is a companion plugin for Fashe WordPress theme by Colorlib.com.

 == Description ==

-DataRC Companion is a companion for DataRC One Page WordPress theme by Colorlib.com.
-This plugin won't do anything for other free or premium WordPress themes and you need to download and install <a href="https://colorlib.com/wp/themes/DataRC/" target="_blank">DataRC</a>.
-If you are having problems with DataRC theme or its companion plugin the fastest way to receive help is via our theme <a href="https://colorlib.com/wp/forums" target="_blank">support forum</a>.
+Fashe Companion is a companion for Fashe One Page WordPress theme by Colorlib.com.
+This plugin won't do anything for other free or premium WordPress themes and you need to download and install <a href="https://colorlib.com/wp/themes/Fashe/" target="_blank">Fashe</a>.
+If you are having problems with Fashe theme or its companion plugin the fastest way to receive help is via our theme <a href="https://colorlib.com/wp/forums" target="_blank">support forum</a>.

 This plugin will add necessary WordPress options and allow to import demo content which will help you to with website setup.

-While DataRC is a great one page WordPress theme it might not be for everyone therefore you might want to check other free <a href="https://colorlib.com/wp/themes/" target="_blank">WordPress themes</a> that are created by Colorlib.
+While Fashe is a great one page WordPress theme it might not be for everyone therefore you might want to check other free <a href="https://colorlib.com/wp/themes/" target="_blank">WordPress themes</a> that are created by Colorlib.

 = Plugin Options =